Frequently asked questions

 What is “records appraisal” and what kind of records will likely be selected for permanent preservation in PRO?

 “Records appraisal” is an important process for ascertaining the archival value of records.
-Records likely to be selected for permanent retention should possess one of the following qualities:
+Records are likely to be selected for permanent retention if they contain information which satisfies one or more of the following criteria:

-- document or reflect the organisation, functions and activities of the government agencies;
+- document or reflect the organisation, functions and activities of government agencies;

 - document the formation process, implementation and outcome of significant policies, decisions, legislation and actions of the Government;

-- document the impact of the decisions, policies and programmes of the Government upon the physical environment, community, organisations and individuals;
+- document the impact of the decisions, policies and programmes of the Government upon the physical environment, community, organisations or individuals;

 - document the interaction between the public and the Government as well as between the physical environment and the Government;

 - document the legal rights and obligations of individuals, groups, organisations and the Government; or

 - contain significant or unique information or aged documents that can enrich the understanding about the history, physical environment, society, culture, economy and people of Hong Kong.